Google’s search engine is technically complex.

 For example, if your website talks about “dog food,” links from other pages or sites that talk about things related to “dogs” or “dog food” would be worth more than one talking about “truck tires.”

-Now, before we go any further, please understand that we’re talking about concepts that are over a decade old.
+Before we go any further, please understand these concepts are over two decades all.

 PageRank may have mattered years ago, but it’s evolved tremendously since then.
 So don’t worry about it explicitly today.

-One of the reasons is because of new algorithm developments like RankBrain.
+One of the reasons is because of newer algorithm developments, including RankBrain.

-RankBrain was first acknowledged only a few years ago by Google engineer Greg Corrado:
+RankBrain was first acknowledged in 2015 by Google engineer Greg Corrado:

 RankBrain has become the third-most important signal contributing to the result of a search query.

-Google’s been working on this technology for the past five years to help the search engine handle the massive increases in volume without losing accuracy.
+Google’s been working on this technology for years to help the search engine handle the massive increases in volume without losing accuracy.

 The RankBrain secret sauce is that it uses artificial intelligence to continually learn how to improve.

-So the more it processes new information or new search queries for users, it actually gets better and more accurate at returning this information.
+So the more it processes new information or new search queries for users, it actually gets more accurate.

-For example, Google’s algorithm “might have up to 10,000 variations or sub-signals,” according to Search Engine Land.
+For example, in 2010, Google’s algorithm “might have up to 10,000 variations or sub-signals,” according to Search Engine Land.
 That’s a lot!

 As you can imagine, somehow managing all of those on the fly would be incredibly difficult (if not impossible).